HeeebsInc/AngiogramBlockageDetection/README.md

 #### Sample Output
 1) Upon running [program.py](program.py) a command line prompt will get displayed asking if you wish to specify a region of interest
    1) This step is to determine if you want the algorithm to process the entire image or just a region of interest that you get to draw
-   2) Press Y to draw the region of interest | Press N to let the algorithm process the entire thing
+   2) Press Y to draw the region of interest | Press N to let the algorithm process the entire image

 <p align="center" width="100%">
     <img width="85%" src="readme-assets/start.png">